 For developers, this means completing another registration process, filing reports with the Saskatchewan tax office, and paying this tax separately.
 The developer must also bear in mind that the federal tax in Canada has a registration threshold of 30,000 Canadian Dollars, while Saskatchewan requires registration and QST collection from the very first transaction.

-Of course, each of these methods also requires additional financial costs if the company is a non-resident.
+Naturally, each of these methods also incurs additional financial costs, particularly if the company is a non-resident.

-In other words, tax rates differ not only at the state level but also at the level of smaller jurisdictions.
-They can be different even within the same city, and to determine and calculate the tax, you need special software.
+In essence, tax rates don't solely differ at the state level but also extend to smaller jurisdictions.
+These rates might even diverge within the same city, and specialized software is necessary to determine and calculate the applicable tax.

 Before you start selling your products in any country, you need to understand every nuance of local taxation.